Hellbovine

 Well-Known Member

-This guide walks users through the creation of an optimized Windows 10 image designed for maximum performance, with the most common Windows annoyances addressed.
-These tweaks have been thoroughly researched and tested to provide a safe and official approach, suitable for gamers, power users, and everyday users too.
-The guide was created using the Home edition, but works on all others as well.
+This guide walks users through the creation of an optimized Windows 10 image designed for maximum performance, with general annoyances and telemetry addressed too.
+These tweaks have been thoroughly researched and tested to provide a safe and official approach, suitable for gamers, power users, and everyday users as well.
+The guide was tested on Home edition, meaning the tweaks will also work on all other editions.

-The long-term goal of this thread is to make a highly refined Windows 10 image, so that by the time it reaches end of life in October of 2025, we can take a completely finished guide (probably version 3.0 by then) and install a fully patched and optimized Windows that can be used for many more years, until too many developers drop support and users are eventually forced to migrate.
+The long-term goal here is to make a highly refined image, so that by the time Windows 10 reaches end of life we can take this guide which will be in its final form by then, and install a fully patched and optimized operating system that can be used for many more years, until too many developers drop support and users are eventually forced to migrate.
 This is a very popular strategy that countless users have settled on, jumping from Windows 98 > XP > 7 > 10, since the in-between releases tend to flop with the masses.

 FREQUENTLY ASKED QUESTIONS